tomachalek/ts-loader-alias-issue/README.md

 ## How to test the working example

-1. make sure ts-loader 8.0.18 is installed (review and edit package.json)
+1. make sure ts-loader 8.0.18 is configured (review and edit package.json)
 2. npm install
 3. npm run build